Project Management Systems

 Beginnings

-At the time of developing the chart, Gantt was privately consulting to industry on efficiency improvement, and it was one of many charts that Gantt created in his quest to improve productivity.
+The very beginnings of project management systems took place at the turn of the 20th century when the emergence of scientific management theory led to a surge in interest towards managing and measuring business processes to improve efficiency.
+In 1910 Henry Gantt, an American mechanical engineer and management consultant devised the Gantt chart (Witzel, 2005), following its far lesser known predecessor, the Harmonogram, invented by Polish engineer, Karol Adamiecki, in 1896 (Marsh, 1975).
 The aim of the Gantt chart was to allow foremen to more quickly see the status of production in relation to deadlines, enabling them to make better decisions and take faster action to ensure schedules were maintained (ibid.).
-Gantt charts were subsequently deployed in major infrastructure projects like the Hoover Dam in 1931 and today are a staple feature in project management software at all levels of complexity.
-However named, we have both Adamiecki and Gantt to thank for it.
+Today, Gantt charts are a staple feature in project management software at all levels of complexity and, however named, we have both Adamiecki and Gantt to thank for it.

 Development